vidbina/vidbina.github.io/_posts/2016-04-07-for-my-friend-getting-up-to-speed.markdown

 Linux a lot.
 Let's just assume from this point on that you do everything I recommend in the points below in Linux or OSX (any nix-based OS will work).

-> It may even make sense to stick to command-line tools like vim for text editing, tmux or screen for terminal multiplexing -- basically all non-gui tools.
+> It may even make sense to stick to command line tools like vim for text editing, tmux or screen for terminal multiplexing -- basically all non-GUI tools.
 Why?!?
 Well, mostly servers don't run elaborate GUI's.
 Most of the work is done from the command line so you better get comfortable.
 Whenever I log into my Macbook, I open a tmux session and generally do all of my work from